Jada Pinkett Smith: Family

 Pinkett Smith has remained close to her mother Adrienne Banfield-Norris, and said, "A mother and daughter's relationship is usually the most honest, and we are so close."
 She also added: "[My mother] understood what I wanted and never stood in my way."
 She participated as the maid of honor in Banfield-Norris's 1998 wedding to Paul Jones, a telecommunications executive.

 She met Will Smith in 1994 on the set of Smith's television show The Fresh Prince of Bel-Air, when she auditioned for the role of his character's girlfriend, Lisa Wilkes.
 She was considered too short and the role went to actress Nia Long.
-Will and Jada later began dating after he separated from Sheree Fletcher.
+Will and Jada later began dating after his divorce from Sheree Fletcher was finalized in 1995.
 Prior to this, Will had developed an attraction to Jada, but did not act on it.
 Jada eventually moved from her hometown of Baltimore to California to be with him.
 On December 31, 1997, while Jada was three months pregnant, about 100 guests attended their wedding at The Cloisters, near her hometown of Baltimore, Maryland.
 Regarding her marriage, Jada said that they are "private people" and told one interviewer, "I will throw my career away before I let it break up our marriage.
 I made it clear to Will.
 I'd throw it away completely".
-The couple produce films through their joint production company, Overbrook Entertainment and Westbrook Inc.
+She later revealed that she "never wanted to be married," but as a young and pregnant actress she felt pressured and her mother urged her to get married.

 They have two children, Jaden Christopher Syre Smith (born 1998), and Willow Camille Reign Smith (born 2000).
 She is also the stepmother of Trey Smith, her husband's son from a previous marriage.
 Will commented in 2008 on their parenting styles: "We're not strict but we definitely believe it's a very important component for rearing children.
 It creates safety for them.
 They understand that they need guidance."
 The family resides in a 27000 sqfoot home, on 100 acre, in Malibu.
 In May 2014, Moisés Arias, who was 20 at the time, was photographed shirtless in a bed with then-13-year-old Willow Smith.
 The photo triggered an investigation into the family by the Los Angeles County Department of Children and Family Services.